rjfarmer/gfort2py/README.md

 x = gf.fFort(SO, MOD)
 ````

-You can find out a Fortran variables/procedures module information with:
+You can find out the available Fortran variables/procedures module information with:

 ````python
 var = x._module['variable_name']